 “The positive spin on this phenomenon is that it shows that people care about morality,” says Daniel Effron, an assistant professor of organizational behavior at London Business School, and a moral licensing researcher.
 “The concern raised is that people have pretty low standards for convincing themselves that they are moral or egalitarian.
 Our findings suggest that if people can’t point to something particularly egalitarian they’ve done recently to show non-racist credentials, they’ll think about a lot of really racist things they could’ve done but didn’t actually do… people are also good at convincing themselves that token acts of egalitarianism are solid evidence that they are an egalitarian person.”

 None of this means that most women’s initiative or diversity trainings mask some kind of sexist conspiracy.
 “The malevolent view is that this would be strategic on the CEOs’ part, that these behaviors would quell any assumptions of sexism,” says Dale Miller, a professor of organizational behavior and moral licensing researcher from Stanford.
 “But we find more interesting the case where the CEO generally wants to do the right thing, but the problem is that in the way that a leadership program can bring talented women to the company’s attention, it also has the potential of licensing the choice of men.”

-“What could happen is if you have women occupying low-status dean positions at a university, that will license you to have only men in high-status dean positions.”
 Although there’s no data to prove it, Miller and Effron both suspect that this effect impacts the way companies go about short-listing candidates for positions.
 If companies put together a diverse short list, they may feel as if they’ve fulfilled their moral obligations and allow their unconscious biases to guide them toward hiring another white guy.